Sevdeilge/World-War-Two-Linear-Regression/README.md

 # World War Two Weather Prediction Using Linear Regression
-This project analyzes and predicts daily mean temperatures using meteorological station data from the World War II era.
+This repository analyzes and predicts daily mean temperatures using meteorological station data from the World War II era.
 By leveraging historical records, I developed a Linear Regression model to estimate the 'MeanTemp' value.

 ## Performance Metrics
 Following feature engineering and optimization, the model achieved the following results: